 Watch this video together and then use the discussion questions below to reflect as a family.

-4) How do you think the father felt when his younger son returned home?
+4) I wonder how the father felt when his younger son returned home.

-5) How do you feel when your family is all home together?
+5) I wonder how you feel when you family is all home together.